-Reduce the amount of mail you receive by stopping the influx junk mail.
+Reduce the amount of mail you receive by stopping the influx of junk mail.

 02 of 05

-- If you sort on your way in the door, chances are you are not prepared to manage your mail at that time.
-You need the right tools (below) and the attention to decide how to use or discard each piece.
+If you sort on your way in the door, for example, chances are you are not prepared to manage your mail at that time.
+You need the right tools and the attention to decide how to use or discard each piece.

-- Never touch a piece of paper more... than once if you don't have too.
-This is what makes paper management so exhausting: you have to read it each time!
+Also, never touch a piece of paper more than once if you don't have to.
+This is what makes paper management so exhausting: You have to read it each time you pick it up.
 Wait until you're ready to manage and discard.

 03 of 05

-Have the right tools to discard of, recycle, or respond to your mail.
+Have the right tools—a shredder, recycling bin, and a filing system and calendar—at hand to discard, recycle, or respond to your mail.

 04 of 05

-There are 3 'end games' for every piece of mail:
+There are three end games for every piece of mail.

 05 of 05